-ArcGIS Analytics for IoT can ingest IoT observation data expressed in delimited format from a variety of feeds and sources.
+ArcGIS Velocity can ingest Internet of Things (IoT) observation data expressed in delimited format from a variety of feeds and sources.
 Delimited data is a common format that separates values in each row with specific delimiter characters.

 Delimited data is supported as a data format for the following feed and data source types:

-- Feeds - Azure Event Hub, Azure Service Bus, AWS IoT, Website (Poll), Endpoint (Receive), Kafka, Simulator, WebSocket, RabbitMQ, MQTT
+- Feeds—Azure Event Hub, Azure Service Bus, AWS, HTTP Poller, HTTP Receiver, Kafka, HTTP Simulator, WebSocket, RabbitMQ, and MQTT

 Specify delimited configuration

-Delimited data files often use commas as the field delimiter, to separate data from different columns.
-However, delimited files can also separate (delimit) columns with other characters including pipes, colons, semicolons, slashes, and more.
+Delimited data files often use commas as the field delimiter to separate data from different columns.
+However, delimited files can also separate, or delimit, columns with other characters including pipes, colons, semicolons, slashes, and more.

-When Analytics for IoT samples your data, it will automatically recognize the field delimiter used by the data.
-If the field delimiter sampled is not correct, you can use the Field Delimiter parameter to specify what character(s) separate the values.
+When Velocity samples your data, it will automatically recognize the field delimiter used by the data.
+If the field delimiter sampled is not correct, you can use the Field Delimiter parameter to specify which characters separate the values.

 Has header row

-If a header row is identified, Analytics for IoT will use this row to automatically populate the field names for the data.
+If a header row is identified, Velocity will use this row to automatically populate the field names for the data.

-The following limitations exist when working with the delimited data format:
+The following limitation exists when working with the delimited data format: